- September 28, 2018

 - Category: Product Registration

 The food safety department – Dubai municipality regulates the registration process under the food control department, Food Import Re-export Service (FIRS).

-This inspection system is laid out to achieve high standards in quality of food and its related products which are imported and re-exported, for this purpose, FIRS provides all necessary information regarding, importing foods, supplying all types of health certificates, importing goods for re-exporting, label approval, food destruction application and issuing certificates.
+This inspection system is laid out to achieve high standards in quality of food and its related products which are imported and re-exported.
+For this purpose, FIRS provides all necessary information regarding, importing foods, supplying all types of health certificates, importing goods for re-exporting, label approval, food destruction application and issuing certificates.

 The food sampling system is an innovative system, where the food products are examined and their results are submitted to the Dubai Municipality Food and Environment Laboratory’s electronic system which is integrated with this system.

-Food Products registration rules in Dubai
+Following are the Food Products registration rules in Dubai

 - Only food products are registered through FIRS, food supplements and inedible products like cigarettes are not registered under the process.

 - Ingredients present in the food product must be displayed either in Arabic or English.

 - Food additives like fast yellow A B, yellow 2 G, Amaranth, patent blue V, and also the potassium bromate are banned in the UAE.

 - If the food product is already registered with another name or account then the FIRS rejects such applications